AlmirJNR/Desafio-CI-T/AutomationTest/NodeJS/README.md

 ```
 ## After the building process

-#### Search by the docker image `nodejs_node` and check your own docker log terminal for better viewing result use the following command to find the specific container id
+#### Search by the docker image `nodejs_node` and check your own docker log terminal for better viewing result, use the following command to find the specific container id
 ```bash
 docker ps
 ```